Dupeshway/GroupProject/README.md

-# GroupProject
+# Chromosomal Database
-YMCJ Biocomp2 Group project

-This is a project for designing a browser for chromosome 8 for Biocomputing II module at Birkbeck College
+This is a functional backend database to frontend browser for all protein coding regions found in Human Chromosome 8:

 The codes are organized into four main directories createdb This is where to find codes for populating the sql database, parsing, cleaning raw data, and file management.